udbhavtewari/business_analytics/README.md

 # business_analytics
-This contains the various programs, applications and reports related to the application of analytics tool.
+This repository contains various programs, applications and reports related to the application of analytics tool pertaining to business.